What is Swami Sivananda?

 Where to encounter the lineage in the index

-Sivananda's own corpus — distributed by the Divine Life Society's press at Rishikesh — sits largely outside the streaming and audiobook channels the index principally collects, so the lineage is best read through its descendants and its parallels.
-Richard Miller's *iRest Yoga Nidra Immersion* is the clinical descendant of the Bihar School protocol Satyananda formalised from Sivananda's instruction.
-Paramahansa Yogananda's *Autobiography of a Yogi* is the parallel-era export by another Indian sannyāsi who chose to settle permanently in the West around the time Sivananda chose to stay; the two figures are working the same generational project from opposite hemispheres.
+Sivananda's own corpus, distributed by the Divine Life Society's press at Rishikesh, sits largely outside the streaming and audiobook channels the index principally collects.
+The lineage is best read through its descendants and parallels.
+Richard Miller's iRest Yoga Nidra Immersion is the clinical descendant of the Bihar School protocol Satyananda developed from Sivananda's instruction.
+Paramahansa Yogananda's *Autobiography of a Yogi* is the parallel-era export: another Indian sannyāsi working the same generational project from the opposite hemisphere, choosing to settle in the West while Sivananda stayed.
 B.K.S.
-Iyengar's *Light on Yoga* and his rendering of Patañjali's *Yoga Sūtras* carry the postural reform of the Krishnamacharya lineage that Sivananda's curriculum treated as one limb among four rather than as the centre of practice — the two channels through which modern English-language yoga arrived are the Krishnamacharya-Iyengar postural reform and the Sivananda householder synthesis.
-Sadhguru's *Inner Engineering* book and *online course*, together with his longer-form lectures, are the parallel southern-Indian instance of the same integration project, presenting disciplined inner technique as a single working curriculum rather than as a historical inheritance to be reassembled.
+Iyengar's *Light on Yoga* and his rendering of Patañjali's *Yoga Sūtras* carry the postural reform of the Krishnamacharya lineage, which treated posture as the centre of practice.
+Sivananda's curriculum treated it as one limb among four.
+These are the two main channels through which modern English-language yoga arrived.
+Sadhguru's *Inner Engineering* book and online course, together with his longer-form lectures, are the parallel southern-Indian instance of the same integration project.

 What he isn't